Password Auditor

 How it works

-The Password Auditor starts by doing a port scan and service discovery against the target systems to discover which services require authentication.
+The Password Auditor starts by doing a port scan and service discovery against the target system to discover which services support authentication.

-The next step is to try common username/password combinations (taken from a predefined wordlist) for each service found in the previous step.
-In case the service is web-based, Password Auditor automatically detects the login interfaces and parameters for authentication.
-The tool is capable of knowing if a web-form authentication was performed successfully or not.
+If the service is web-based, the Password Auditor uses Selenium to automatically detect the login interfaces and form parameters used for authentication.
+The tool is capable of determining if a web-form authentication was performed successfully or not.